Rory Stewart: Minister of Foreign Office and International Development: Africa

-In 2017, Stewart was promoted to a joint position as a Minister of State in both the Foreign and Commonwealth Office and the Department for International Development taking over responsibility for the Foreign Office and its embassies in Africa, as well as the Department for International Development (DfID) programs in Africa.
-In this capacity, he visited a number of countries in Africa, and the United National General Assembly in New York City (UNGA).
-During these trips, he held personal meetings with President Kagame of Rwanda, President Kabila of DRC, President Lungu of Zambia, President Magufuli of Tanzania, President Kenyatta of Kenya, and President Mnangagwa of Zimbabwe.
+In 2017, Stewart was promoted to a joint position as a minister of State in both the Foreign Office and the Department for International Development taking over responsibility for the Foreign Office and its embassies in Africa, as well as the Department for International Development (DfID) programs in Africa.
+In this capacity, he visited a number of countries in Africa, as well as the United National General Assembly in New York City (UNGA).
+During these trips, he held personal meetings with President Kagame of Rwanda, President Kabila of the Democratic Republic of Congo, President Lungu of Zambia, President Magufuli of Tanzania, President Kenyatta of Kenya, and President Mnangagwa of Zimbabwe.
 In this role, Stewart was the driving force behind the British Government's new Africa strategy and pushed for more resources to go into the Foreign Office network in Africa.
 His most notable trip was to Zimbabwe where he was the first foreign dignitary to be received by President Mnangagwa.
 His Zimbabwe policy pressed for political reform, and free and fair elections.